 In the UK, you cannot start a P2P lending platform without authorisation from the Financial Conduct Authority (FCA) — a body that regulates financial activities.

-While some types of crowdfunding are spared from the regulation, other types are going to face stricter laws.
-If you plan to build your own crowdfunding platform, in this article, you will find out the FCA crowdfunding rules in 2020 and where they apply:
+While some types of crowdfunding are spared from the regulation, other types will face stricter laws.
+If you plan to build your own crowdfunding platform, in this article, you will find out the FCA crowdfunding rules in 2021 and where they apply.